-Scottish Literature is central to of Scottish identity and a cornerstone of the culture of a nation proud to have introduced the first universal system of education anywhere in the world since ancient Sparta.
+Scottish Literature is central to of Scottish identity.
+It is also a cornerstone of the culture of a nation proud to have introduced the first universal system of education anywhere in the world since ancient Sparta.
 Today, Scotland has a vibrant literary scene with an importance out of all proportion to its population.
 A large number of Scottish authors are currently active, and their output helps drive a thriving publishing industry: all supported by a large readership for Scottish Literature, both within Scotland and among the many Scots living abroad.

 So what do we mean by "Scottish Literature"?
 For our purposes here, it covers all literature produced within the boundaries of what is now Scotland; or written by Scottish authors elsewhere in the world.